MingyaoLiu/plex_pcloud_oracle_cloud_free/README.md

 ## Build and Install pCloud console client:

-  a.
-Follow the compile instruction here: https://github.com/pcloudcom/console-client
+  1. Follow the compile instruction here: https://github.com/pcloudcom/console-client

-  b.
-There might be missing build required package, see here: https://github.com/pcloudcom/console-client/pull/158
+  2. There might be missing build required package, see here: https://github.com/pcloudcom/console-client/pull/158

-  c.
-If enabled 2FA on pCloud, may need to use a fetched version of console-client.
+  3. If enabled 2FA on pCloud, may need to use a fetched version of console-client.
 See here: https://github.com/pcloudcom/console-client/pull/163

-  d.
-Make sure you to the mount point directory manually under user `ubuntu` with `mkdir /home/ubuntu/pcloud_data`, if the directory doesn't exist, pcloud might fail or stuck.
+  4. Make sure you to the mount point directory manually under user `ubuntu` with `mkdir /home/ubuntu/pcloud_data`, if the directory doesn't exist, pcloud might fail or stuck.

-  e. (example) using the 2FA PR: `pcloudcc -u [MY@EMAIL.COM] -p -t [2FA_CODE] -r -m /home/ubuntu/pcloud_data -s`
+  5. (example) using the 2FA PR: `pcloudcc -u [MY@EMAIL.COM] -p -t [2FA_CODE] -r -m /home/ubuntu/pcloud_data -s`

-  f.
-If successful, you should see log similar to this:
+  6. If successful, you should see log similar to this:

   ```
   pCloud console client v.2.0.1